D0pal/xogecoin/doc/qogecoin-conf.md

-# `qogecoin.conf` Configuration File
+# `xogecoin.conf` Configuration File

-The configuration file is used by `qogecoind`, `qogecoin-qt` and `qogecoin-cli`.
+The configuration file is used by `xogecoind`, `xogecoin-qt` and `xogecoin-cli`.

 All command-line options (except for `-?`, `-help`, `-version` and `-conf`) may be specified in a configuration file, and all configuration file options (except for `includeconf`) may also be specified on the command line.
 Command-line options override values set in the configuration file and configuration file options override values set in the GUI.

-Changes to the configuration file while `qogecoind` or `qogecoin-qt` is running only take effect after restarting.
+Changes to the configuration file while `xogecoind` or `xogecoin-qt` is running only take effect after restarting.

 ## Configuration File Format